 For both of these restaurants, make your reservations in advance and request a table with a view of the Acropolis.

 Optional: Tours of Athens and Poseidon’s Temple at Sunset

 Looking out at the Acropolis over dinner is wonderful but there are also several sunset tours worth mentioning.
 By bus, travel out to Cape Sounion to explore Poseidon’s Temple at sunset or explore Athens in the evening by e-bike.

 Optional: The Acropolis

 You have the option to skip the sunset dinner and instead, watch the sunset from the Acropolis.
-The Acropolis is open until 8 pm from April 1 to October 31 (last admission at 7:30 pm).
+The Acropolis is open until 7 pm from April 1 to October 31.
 The last hour of the day is the least crowded time to visit the Acropolis.

 Most people visit the Acropolis in 1 to 2 hours.
-Plan on arriving by 6 or 6:30 pm to give yourself enough time to visit the Acropolis, the Parthenon, and the slopes.
+Plan on arriving by 5:30 pm to give yourself enough time to visit the Acropolis, the Parthenon, and the slopes.

 If you are coming from the Temple of Olympian Zeus, use the side entrance (Acropolis SE Gate) to enter the Acropolis.
 It is located near the Acropolis Museum and it is usually much less crowded than the main entrance near the Propylaea.
 Since you have the combination ticket, you can bypass the ticket line, if there is one this late in the day.

 The Acropolis, Best Views of Athens, & a Museum of Your Choice

 If you didn’t visit the Acropolis last night, spend this morning at the Acropolis.